oshkoshbagoshh/just-another-online-store/README.md

 <!-- Go the extra mile and write tests for your application.
 Then provide examples on how to run them here. -->

+## Deployment

+- will deploy onto Heroku when finished building

+## Demo

+- will attach a video displaying the features